guardian/frontend/identity/README.md

 Identity runs securely on a separate subdomain.
 As such it isn't part of the dev-build application.
 The project should be run alongside dev-build if required.

 The `/nginx` dir contains instructions scripts and configuration for getting nginx setup.
+Make sure you run `./setup.sh` to have nginx properly configured.

-After following these instructions, you'll need to run Identity on port 9009 (it doesn't run on the default port, 9000 because that would clash with the rest of the application).
+ After following these
+instructions, you'll need to run Identity on port 9009 (it doesn't run on the default port, 9000 because that would clash with the rest of the application).
 You can do this by passing the port as an argument